Understanding and Improving Communication Performance in Multi-node LLM Inference: Optimized Multi-node All-reduce

-To utilize the GPU SMs efficiently and increase concurrency, we divide the message into disjoint data blocks, processed independently by $B$ thread blocks.
-Data blocks are further subdivided into smaller chunks of size $C$ bytes (Lines 15-21 in Algorithm~\ref{alg:nvrar}) by the thread block.
-Each chunk is then transmitted to the corresponding peer GPU using a non-blocking, block-cooperative NVSHMEM primitive (Line 20).
-Upon receiving the peer's chunk, the data is locally reduced, and the thread block advances to the next chunk.
+Efficient utilization of GPU SMs and concurrent progress of data transfers and reductions across thread blocks are crucial for all-reduce performance.
+To achieve this, we partition the message into disjoint data blocks, processed independently by $B_s$ thread blocks.
+Each thread block further subdivides its data into chunks of size $C_s$ bytes (Lines 15--21 in Algorithm~\ref{alg:nvrar}).
+Each chunk is transmitted to the corresponding peer GPU using a non-blocking, block-cooperative NVSHMEM primitive.
+Upon receiving a peer's chunk, the thread block performs a local reduction and advances to the next chunk.

-This design enables different thread blocks to progress through distinct stages of the all-reduce operation in parallel, creating coarse-grained overlap between computation and communication across SMs in the GPU.
-The non-blocking communication allows sending and waiting for peer data to proceed asynchronously, while per-block chunking offers tunable control for the granularity of network injection. $B$ and $C$ can be tuned once for a given message size and node-count.
-In practice, we observe significant performance impact of these hyperparameters.
+This design allows different thread blocks to progress through different stages of the all-reduce concurrently, creating coarse-grained computation-communication overlap across SMs.
+Non-blocking communication allows asynchronous sending and waiting for data, while per-block chunking offers tunable control over the granularity of network injection.
+We tune $B_s$ and $C_s$ once for a given message size and node count, as performance is sensitive to these hyperparameters (Appendix~\ref{sec:appendix_chunk_block}).

-To further enable asynchronous progress across inter-node steps, we use pre-allocated send and receive buffers per step.
-This allows data to be sent to the next peer, before the receiving peer has completed it's previous step.
+To further enable asynchronous progress across inter-node steps, we allocate per-step send and receive buffers.
+This allows sending data to the next peer before the receiving peer has completed its previous step.
 The extra memory overhead is negligible for small messages and logarithmic recursion depth.